RomicaSimon/Test-Cases/README.md

 # Test-Cases

-Below there are some Test Case samples that I wrote while working on previous projects
+Below there are some Test Case samples that I wrote while working on previous projects.

 -------

-**Description:**
+**1. Description:**
-Validate that user can register using valid data in the required fields
+Validate that user can register using valid data in the required fields.

 **Steps to reproduce:**
 1. User goes to www.bigfish.ro and opens the app in the main page